 Upon completion of their initial Virtual Organization Leadership Executive Training, Assessment and Certification, they will then be assigned to your organization's newly created Virtual Organization COOP Force; at which point they will begin to receive extensive and continuous IT and cybersecurity training throughout the entire length of their tenure on the force.

-The reason is simple: Regardless of what happens to your "brick and mortar" organization, your Virtual Organization COOP Force's Infrastructure will not be affected and its Daily Activities can continue unimpeded.
+The reason is simple: Regardless of what happens to your "brick and mortar" organization's virtual or Cloud infrastructure, your Virtual Organization COOP Force's Infrastructure will not be affected and its Daily Activities can continue unimpeded.
 That is what I call "Real" Business Continuity Of Operations.
 As well, this will allow your organization time to implement its existing "brick and mortar" Emergency Management Plan.

 Confidentiality Is a Must.
 The list of personnel assigned to this Virtual Organization COOP Force must NOT be made public to all personnel throughout your organization.
 Only Individuals Who Have a Need to Know their doppelganger or a specific member(s) of the COOP Force can have access to the identity of such member(s).
 As well, the name of the Leader of this COOP Force must NOT be publicly listed in the public directory listing of the organization as well as in any Hierarchical Organizational Chart of either the COOP Force or the brick and mortar organization.

 Why is that, you might say?
 The point being, why advertise to the world that you have an impregnable and impenetrable fortress?
 That's an open invitation to everyone to try to storm your fortress and prove you wrong.
-As well, you want to avoid altogether or, at the very least, substantially mitigate the effects of any sort of attempts to conduct widespread, highly coordinated, sophisticated and extensive infrastructure attacks and human compromise operations on your organization's "brick and mortar" and virtual organization infrastructures as well as their associated personnel.
+As well, you want to avoid altogether or, at the very least, substantially mitigate the effects of any sort of attempts to conduct widespread, highly coordinated, sophisticated and extensive infrastructure attacks and Human Compromise Operations on your organization's "brick and mortar" and virtual organization infrastructures and associated personnel.

 To Whom Should The Head of the Virtual Organization COOP Force Report To?